mah0x211/lua-fork/README.md

 - `sec:integer`: timeout seconds. default `nil`.
 - `...:string`: wait options;
-    - `'nohang'`: return immediately if no child has exited.
+    - `'nohang'`: return immediately if no child has exited. if this option is specified, `sec` is ignored.
     - `'untraced'`: also return if a child has stopped.
     - `'continued'`: also return if a stopped child has been resumed by delivery of `SIGCONT`.